rayanedebbarh/Sky-Obby/README.md

 ## 🎯 Gameplay

 Sky Obby has 5 stages, and each one hits different.
 You start easy with some classic platforms, then suddenly you're dodging lava, jumping on moving platforms, hopping across floating discs with nothing below you, and racing through color platforms that switch before you're ready.
 Make it through all that, and you reach the Finish: a house with a full backyard, playground, and swings.
+The Finish area also has a row of colored speed discs in the backyard; each one sets your walk speed to something different, from barely moving to flying across the grass.
 It's a good feeling when you get there.

 ### Stages Breakdown